kohana/core/guide/kohana/modules.md

 ## Init.php

-When a module is activated, if an `init.php` file exists in the modules directory, it is included.
-This is the ideal place to have a module include routes or other initilazation necesarry for the module to function.
-The Userguide and Codebunch modules have init.php files you can look at.
+When a module is activated, if an `init.php` file exists in that module's directory, it is included.
+This is the ideal place to have a module include routes or other initialization necessary for the module to function.
+The Userguide and Codebench modules have init.php files you can look at.

 ## How modules work

 A file in an enabled module is virtually the same as having that exact file in the same place in the application folder.
-The main difference being that it can be overwriten by a file of the same name in a higher location (a module enabled after it, or the application folder) via the [Cascading Filesystem](files).
+The main difference being that it can be overwritten by a file of the same name in a higher location (a module enabled after it, or the application folder) via the [Cascading Filesystem](files).
+It also provides an easy way to organize and share your code.

 ## Creating your own module